-There are currently two investigators assigned to the Internal Affairs Unit.
+There are currently three investigators assigned to the Internal Affairs Unit.

 It is the policy of the Meriden Police Department to accept and investigate all complaints of employee misconduct.
 The allegation may encompass rude behavior, conduct, brutality, false arrest, violations of state statutes, civil rights violations, or any wrongdoing on the part of the employee.

 Anyone who feels aggrieved by the actions, or inactions, of our employees, may file a complaint with this department.
 Complaints will be taken 24-hours-a-day, by any supervising officer (Sergeant or above).
 The complaint will be documented on a complaint form and forwarded to the Internal Affairs Unit.
 After receiving the complaint, the Internal Affairs Unit will contact the complainant for interview purposes.

 The Internal Affairs Unit may be contacted directly at 203-630-6344, from 8:00 a.m. to 4:00 p.m., Monday through Friday.